QualiSystems/cloudshell-help/docs/install-configure/cloudshell-suite/backup-restore/restore-cs-db.md

 **To restore CloudShell databases:**

 1. Copy the backup files that you created to the appropriate machine.
-2. Shut down CloudShell services on this machines, as described in the [Restoring CloudShell Databases](https://help.quali.com/Online%20Help/0.0/Portal/Content/IG/Backup%20and%20Restore/rstr-cs-db.htm?Highlight=Restoring%20CloudShell%20Databases#Backing) procedure above.
+2. Shut down CloudShell services on this machines, as described in the [Backing Up CloudShell Databases](./backup-cs-db.md) procedure.
 3. Restore the backup files into the existing databases.
     1. In SQL Server Management Studio, connect to the CloudShell database server.
     2. In the **Databases** tree, right-click each Quali database, and select **Tasks >Restore\>Database**.